Film emulation: The Holdovers (2023)

 The Holdovers shot with the Arri Alexa Mini and a film look was emulated, inspired by 1970s cinema.
 This involved not only emulating the style of film stocks, but also emulating film degradation.
 Cinematographer Eigil Bryld explained that the goal was making the film look like it had been made in the 1970s, forgotten, and then found in a can in someone’s garage.
 According to Bryld, director Alexander Payne didn't want it to "just look like a movie set the '70s.
 He really wanted it to look and feel and sound like it was a movie that was actually made in the '70s."

 Early in the pre-production process, Bryld intended to use '70s film stocks, but abandoned this prospect quickly as the stocks and equipment weren't readily available.
 Joe Gawler, a colourist who had experience doing film restoration, worked with Bryld to create the project LUT and on creating the emulated degradation.

 The approach was to be inspired by the filmmaking and aesthetics of the '70s, without needing to use the specific tools used in the '70s.
 This approach was taken throughout the project.
 Payne and Bryld made extensive use of cinema LED lights in the film but did not use high powered HMI (hydrargyrum medium-arc iodide) lights.
 This is despite HMI technology existing in the '70s, and despite cinema LED lights not existing in the '70s.
-Their reasoning being that the low budget filmmakers they were drawing inspiration from would have used LED lights had they been available in the '70s.
+Their reasoning was that the low budget filmmakers they were drawing inspiration from would have used LED lights had they been available in the '70s.
 They would not have used the much more expensive HMIs for low budget projects.